GoLangsam/container/README.md

 - `lsb` - a *Lazy String Buffer* -
   a gem hidden in *`path/path.go`* -
   chapeaux to [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike)
+- `sync` - a drop-in replacement for standard `sync` with empty/no-op equivalents

 ## both *ccsafe/* & *oneway/* implementations
 - `stack` - a simple stack for *anything*; **not** typesafe; just: it's pattern is used typesafe elsewhere.
 You may like to do same.